IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/tutorials-and-examples/setup/integrate-tomtom-digital-cockpit-into-a-gradle-project.md

 ## Dependency management

-The TomTom IndiGO platform publishes a version catalog which you can use to ensure your product uses the same versions as used by the TomTom IndiGO platform.
+The TomTom Digital Cockpit platform publishes a version catalog which you can use to ensure your product uses the same versions as used by the TomTom Digital Cockpit platform.

 [`build-logic/ividependencies.versioncatalog.gradle.kts`](https://github.com/tomtom-international/tomtom-digital-cockpit-sdk-examples/blob/main/build-logic/ividependencies.versioncatalog.gradle.kts#L30-L40)